ParaschivGeorge/mps-frontend/README.md

 # Travis-CI
 This project is deployed at each master branch change.
-Please run "ng build --prod" before pushing changes to master.
+Please run 'ng build --prod' before pushing changes to master.

 # Firebase
 This project is deployed on firebase at url: https://final-whistle.firebaseapp.com/